Originally published on 21 JAN 2021; revised on 7 OCT 2021.

 Ungoogled Chromium can handle many extensions found in the Chrome Web Store.

-You must be signed into your Google Account in order to download extensions from the Chrome Web Store.
-You may want to consider installing these extensions manually.
+You must be signed into a Google Account in order to download extensions from the Chrome Web Store.
+Due to this, you may want to consider installing these extensions manually.

 Learn how to install extensions manually here